TommyWabg/Switch2Connect/README.md

 * **Driver:** [lurebat's WinUHid driver](https://github.com/lurebat/WinUHid) is required for virtual gamepad emulation (supporting Xbox, PS4, and PS5/DualSense emulation).
 For the Switch2 emulation mode, the open-source [usbip-win2 driver](https://github.com/czgdp1807/usbip-win2) is required and used.
     * *Auto-Installation:* The app will automatically detect if the selected driver (WinUHid or USBIP) is missing and guide you through a one-click installation (requires administrator privileges).

-## Quick Start

-1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
-2. Launch the app.
-If the WinUHid driver is not installed, a dialog will ask to install it.
-If you select the USBIP driver mode in the settings, a dialog will ask to install the USBIP driver.
-Click **Yes** and approve the administrator UAC prompt.
-3. Once the installation completes, the setup window will close automatically and the main application will launch.
-4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
-5. Use the settings panel at the bottom of the app to configure your preferred driver (WinUHid / ViGEmBus / USBIP) and controller layout, gyro sensitivity, and custom button mappings.

 ## Important Setting for Steam Users:
 Because this app emulates both Xbox One and PS4/PS5 controllers, Steam Input might try to "help" by applying its own layout overrides, which can double-swap your buttons and mess up your in-game controls!
 **To ensure your layout stays consistent:**